 Deadline July 1

-Hughes awarded in even numbered years
+Hughes Prize awarded in even numbered years

-Rivers awarded in odd numbered years
+Rivers Prize awarded in odd numbered years

-The Rivers and the Hughes competitions focus on student achievements.
+The W.H.R.
+Rivers and the Charles Hughes competitions focus on student achievements.
 The Rivers Prize will be given for an outstanding paper in medical anthropology written by an undergraduate student; the Hughes Prize will be awarded for the best paper written by a graduate student.
-The names of the winners (and of their mentoring professors, if appropriate) will be announced at the SMA annual business meeting during the annual AAA meeting.
-Encourage your students to apply.
+The names of the winners (and of their mentoring professors, if appropriate) will be announced at the SMA Awards Ceremony during the AAA Annual Meetings.

 Notification of competition results will be made in the fall.
 It is the entrant’s responsibility to keep the prize coordinator updated as to any change in his or her email contact information.
 If you are the winner and cannot be contacted, you will forfeit the prize.